GIScience/ohsome-now-stats-service/README.md

 The ohsomeNow stats API builds upon a ClickHouse DB which contains all OSM edits for which a changeset hashtag has been used.
 The REST service allows you to get insights into the number of contributors, total map edits, added buildings and added road length for a given time range and OSM changesets hashtag filter.
-Additional topic statistics, e.g. the length of added waterways, or the amount of added healthcare facilities.
+Additional topic statistics, e.g. the length of added waterways, or the number of added healthcare facilities.
 You can use the REST service to report mapping statistics for any time range starting from 2009-04-21 when the OSM-API version 0.6 introduced changesets.

 Check out the [API documentation](https://stats.now.ohsome.org/api/swagger-ui/index.html#/) get in contact with us in